mike-hewitson/my-weather/README.md

 ## Deployment on Heruko

-Set up clean heroku application, with dropbox deployment option.
+Set up clean heroku application, with github deployment option.
-Copy the contents of the dist folder into the dropbox heroku app folder.
+Copy the contents of the dist folder into the github dist repo.
-Copy index.php into the dropbox folder as well.
+Copy index.php into the github dist folder as well.
 This is to fool heroku into treating this as a plain web app.
-Deploy and open app!
+Push to github and open app!